 An open floor plan creates the feeling of more square footage without actually adding to your space.
 But it comes with its disadvantages, including a lack of privacy.
 “Sure, an open design is great when you’re socializing or when you need to keep an eye on small children, but when everyone is working and studying from home, things can get stressful pretty quickly with no doors to shut,” Pam Chimel, a realtor associate at Tarvin Realtors in Ridgewood, New Jersey, says.

-Though [open concept] hasn’t completely lost its appeal, young couples and families are now requesting more closed-off spaces, including an office or extra bedroom, which are things that wouldn’t have been a priority prior to the pandemic.
+Though [open concept] hasn’t completely lost its appeal, young couples and families are now requesting more closed-off spaces, including an office or extra bedroom, which are things that wouldn’t have been a priority prior to 2020.

 So if the trend of WFH continues, will walls and doors once again become fashionable?
-We asked some of our favorite designers to share their predictions on what open concept design looks like after COVID.
+We asked some of our favorite designers to share their predictions on what open concept design looks like in the future.

 Traditional Homes Will Make a Comeback

 "There's a need for more separation now with so many people working from home, and my own open concept is driving me crazy!
 More delineation between spaces allows you to feel like you're not always sitting in one room.
 Traditional homes where designers refrain from taking down every possible wall are making a bit of a comeback.
-The open concept was kind of already on the way out before the pandemic, which only accelerated the departure.
 When you're working from the kitchen, it can be extremely distracting (who doesn't want to bake cookies all the time?).
 There's now an idea of a never-ending work day between Zoom calls and home life, so that separation has to be created with space."—Holly Waterfield, principal designer of The Brooklyn Home Company

 Dividing Up Spaces is In